Online Therapy Across Saskatchewan

 Am I the Problem?

-And you are not alone in feeling this way.
+If you are asking this question, you are not the problem, and you are not alone in feeling this way.

-“Is it me?
+If you’ve found yourself wondering, “Is it me?
 Am I overreacting?
 Why does everything feel like my fault?”—there are reasons this makes sense.

 How this often starts